 Will your child be afraid to call you if they need you?

 If your child is not ready for a sleepover and they don’t realize it until they are at a friend’s house, you need to know your child will not be afraid to call you.
 At some ages, it might be difficult for a child to discern appropriate from inappropriate adult behavior.
 How well do you know the host and hostess of the first sleepover?
-You don’t want your child to be around a parent who drinks excessively and yells or adults who watch television shows your child is uncomfortable viewing.
+You don’t want your child to be around a parent who drinks excessively and yells.
+Nor do you want them to be around adults who watch television shows your child is uncomfortable viewing.
 You should have the confidence in knowing your child will call if they need you, are uncomfortable, or just miss you.

 A child will need to be comfortable asking an adult if they can call home and have memorized your phone number.
 These days few people have home phones, so being comfortable with how to use a cell phone is important too.